lin6echo/Linux/LinuxFoundationXLFS101x.md

 The X server, which actually provides the GUI, uses /etc/X11/xorg.conf as its configuration file if it exists; In modern Linux distributions, this file is usually present only in unusual circumstances, such as when certain less common graphic drivers are in use.
 Changing this configuration file directly is usually for more advanced users.

-### Setting Resolution and Configuring Multiple Screens
+<b> Setting Resolution and Configuring Multiple Screens

 While your system will usually figure out the best resolution for your screen automatically, it may get this wrong in some cases, or you might want to change the resolution to meet your needs.